 Harry Platt is a graduate of Cherry Hill High School East, Class of 1983 and received his National and State of New Jersey licenses as a Funeral Director in 1986.
 Harry is currently the Manager and Vice President of his family’s funeral home, Platt Memorial Chapels, Inc..

 Harry has always been very active in his community.
 He was a founding board member of the Young Leadership Council of the Jewish Federation of Southern New Jersey, a founding member of the Colonel David Marcus Lodge of B’nai Brith and served on the Adult Board of Directors for B’nai Brith.
 He has served as a board member of Jewish Federation Housing, Cong.
 Beth El and Jewish Family & Children’s Service and is currently serving on the Advisory Committee for JFCS.
-Harry is also currently serving as the President of the Jewish Federation of Southern New Jersey.
+Harry served as the President of the Jewish Federation of Southern New Jersey from 2020 to 2022.
 He also served as the chairman of the 1721 Development Committee which helped transform the property into Weinberg Commons, a facility that houses both seniors and independent adults with special needs.
 Harry is a past co-chair for the Allied Jewish Appeal Super Sunday Campaign.
 He is a Mason and Past Master (1996) of Mizpah-Haddon Heights Lodge #191 F.&A.M. (now Rising Sun Lodge #15, F.&A.M.)